virtualvivek/iOS-13-Calculators/README.md

 <h4>An ios 13 style calculators in html, css and Angular js, Set of Basic and BMI Interfaces. </h4>

+`See another version of similar Calculator here - `<a href="https://github.com/vivekverma007/iweb-calculator">Dark version of ios Calculator</a>

 ___
 ### Overview
  An ios 13 `light theme` style set of calculators for internet browsers.